mohammadwaseem82177/Excel_Data-Analysis_Dashboard/README.md

 - <a href="https://github.com/mohammadwaseem82177/Excel_Data-Analysis_Dashboard/blob/main/MD%20Store%20Data%20Analysis.xlsx">Dataset</a>
 ## Questions (KPIs)
 - Compare sales and order volumes using a single consolidated chart.
 - Identify the month with the highest sales and order volume.
 - Analyze purchasing behavior by gender to determine whether men or women contributed more to sales.
 - Examine the different order statuses recorded during the year 2022.
 - Identify the top 10 states contributing to total sales.
 - Analyze the relationship between age group and gender based on the number of orders.
 - Determine which sales channel contributes the highest share of total sales.
 - Identify the highest-selling product category.
 - Calculate the percentage of total orders successfully delivered.
 - Dashboard Interaction <a href="https://github.com/mohammadwaseem82177/Excel_Data-Analysis_Dashboard/blob/main/Store%20Data%20Analysis.pdf">View Dashboard</a>

+## Steps
+- Verified the dataset for missing values and anomalies and resolved the identified issues
+- Ensured data consistency and accuracy with respect to data types, formats, and value standards
+- Created pivot tables aligned with the defined business questions
+- Consolidated all pivot tables into a single interactive dashboard and applied slicers to enable dynamic filtering.